 Delarosa says that as soon as teeth begin to touch each other, parents need to start flossing.
-To make the process a bit easier, he recommends using the "claw shaped" types of flossers.
-If you're having trouble envisioning this type of tool, here's a look.
-These types of contraptions make it easier to maneuver through an infant's mouth, and should make it easier to clean their teeth.
+To make the process a bit easier, he recommends using the “claw-shaped” types of flossers.
+If you’re having trouble envisioning this type of tool, here’s a look.
+These types of contraptions make it easier to manoeuvre through an infant’s mouth and should make it easier to clean their teeth.

 Babies don’t always take too kindly to the process of brushing and flossing.
 However, it’s a necessary evil, so to say.
 That’s why parents have to work hard to help babies cope with the process.